Graduate Nursing Program

 The master's degree program in nursing at Saint Xavier University is accredited by the Commission on Collegiate Nursing Education (CCNE).

-Nursing Program Faculty
+MSN Program Faculty

 Communication Sciences and Disorders Program